Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

-Next we replace the three pseudocircles of $\KK$ by six pseudocircles as illustrated in Figure~\ref{fig:K3_cylindrical2}, so that the resulting arrangement $\AA''$ is cylindrical.
-Each of the three touching points $a,b,c$ in $\KK$ is replaced by two new touching points and altogether we obtain touchings~$a',a'',b',b'',c',c''$.
+Next we replace the three pseudocircles of $\KK$ by six pseudocircles as illustrated in the left part of Figure~\ref{fig:run_example:extended_to_cylindrical_drawing}, so that the resulting arrangement $\AA''$ is cylindrical.
+Each of the three touching points $a,b,c$ in~$\KK$ is replaced by two new touching points and altogether we obtain touchings~$a',a'',b',b'',c',c''$.
 Hence, when transforming $\AA$ into $\AA''$, the number of pseudocircles is increased by~3 and the number of touchings is also increased by~3.

-Agarwal~et~al.~\mbox{\cite{AgarwalNPPSS2004}} proved the $p_2 \leq 2n-2$ upper bound on the number of touchings in cylindrical arrangements of $n$ pairwise intersecting pseudocircles by bounding the number of touchings in an arrangement of pairwise intersecting pseudoparabolas.
-They show that their touching graph is planar and bipartite~\mbox{\cite[Theorem 2.4]{AgarwalNPPSS2004}}.
-In fact, the drawing of $\AA''$ in Figure~\ref{fig:K3_cylindrical2} can be seen as an intersecting arrangement of pseudoparabolas.
-We review the ideas of their proof to verify the following claim.
+Agarwal~et~al.~\mbox{\cite{AgarwalNPPSS2004}} proved the $p_2 \leq 2n-3$ upper bound on the number of touchings in cylindrical arrangements of $n$ pairwise intersecting pseudocircles by bounding the number of touchings in an arrangement of pairwise intersecting pseudoparabolas.
+They show that their touching graph is planar and bipartite~\mbox{\cite[Theorem 2.4]{AgarwalNPPSS2004}}, hence, it has at most $2n-4$ edges.
+The difference between $2n-4$ and $2n-3$ comes from the fact that the upper or the lower face in the pseudoparabola drawing of a pseudocircle arrangement $\AA$ can be a digon of $\AA$.

+The drawing of~$\AA''$ in Figure~\ref{fig:run_example:extended_to_cylindrical_drawing} can be seen as an intersecting arrangement of pseudoparabolas.
+The complexity of the upper and of the lower face is three, hence, the arrangement has at most $2n(\AA'')-4$ touchings.

+We review the ideas of the proof of Agarwal~et~al.~\mbox{\cite{AgarwalNPPSS2004}} to verify the following claim.